 The upshot of recognizing the unrealism of calculus, however, seems only to be that while GWP won’t go to infinity, it could still get stupendously big.
 How might that happen?
-We have in hand machines whose fundamental operations proceed a million times faster than those of any brain.
+We have in hand machines whose fundamental operations proceed a million times faster than those of the brain.
 And researchers are getting better at making such machines work like brains.
 Artificial intelligence might open major new production possibilities.
 More radically, if AI is doing the economic accounting a century from now, it may include the welfare of artificial minds in GWP.
 Their number would presumably dwarf the human population.
 As absurd as that may sound, a rise of AI could be seen as the next unfolding of possibilities that began with the evolution of talkative, toolmaking apes.

 A more profound neglected factor is the flow of energy (more precisely, negative entropy) from the sun and the earth’s interior.
 As economists Nicholas Georgescu-Roegen and Herman Daly have emphasized, depictions of the economic process like my whiteboard diagrams obscure the role of energy and natural resources in converting capital and labor into output.
-For this reason, at the end of my paper, I add natural resources to the model, rather as the classical economists included land.15 Since sunlight is constantly replenishing the biosphere, I have natural resources appreciate rather depreciate.
-And to capture how economic activity can deplete natural resources, I cast the “reinvestment” in resources as negative.16 This is conceptually awkward, but I don’t see a better way within this modeling structure.
+For this reason, at the end of my paper, I add natural resources to the model, rather as the classical economists included land.
+Since sunlight is constantly replenishing the biosphere, I have natural resources appreciate rather than depreciate.
+And to capture how economic activity can deplete natural resources, I cast the “reinvestment” in resources as negative.15 This is conceptually awkward, but I don’t see a better way within this modeling structure.
 I indicate these dynamics with a positive sign in the purple loop for natural resources and a minus sign on its orange reinvestment arrow: